fairlearn/fairlearn/docs/migrating_versions/migrating_to_v0_5_0.rst

 ----------------------------------

-In addition to the trailing underscore change mentioned above, several adjustments have been made to :class:`ExponentiatedGradient`.
+In addition to the trailing underscore change mentioned above, several adjustments have been made to :class:`.ExponentiatedGradient`.
 The ``T`` argument has been renamed to ``max_iter``, and the ``eta_mul`` argument to ``eta0``.